 Although ExpressRoute provides better performance and lower data transfer charges, it’s not required between the ONTAP cluster and Azure Blob storage.
 Because performance is significantly better when using ExpressRoute, doing so is the recommended best practice.

-An inbound connection is required from the NetApp Service Connector, which resides in an Azure VNet.
+An inbound connection is required from the Connector, which resides in an Azure VNet.

 A connection between the cluster and the Cloud Tiering service is not required.

-An intercluster LIF is required on each ONTAP node that hosts tiered volumes.
+An intercluster LIF is required on each ONTAP node that hosts the volumes you want to tier.
 The LIF must be associated with the IPspace that ONTAP should use to connect to object storage.

 - Supported volumes and aggregates

 The total number of volumes that Cloud Tiering can tier might be less than the number of volumes on your ONTAP system.
 That’s because volumes can’t be tiered from some aggregates.
-For example, you can’t tier data from SnapLock volumes or from MetroCluster configurations.
 Refer to ONTAP documentation for functionality or features not supported by FabricPool.

 |Cloud Tiering supports FlexGroup volumes, starting with ONTAP 9.5.
 Setup works the same as any other volume.|

 Creating or switching Connectors

 A Connector is required to tier data to the cloud.
 When tiering data to Azure Blob storage, a Connector must be available in an Azure VNet.
 You’ll either need to create a new Connector or make sure that the currently selected Connector resides in Azure.

 Preparing networking for the Connector

 Ensure that the Connector has the required networking connections.
 A Connector can be installed on-prem or in Azure.

 Ensure that the VNet where the Connector is installed enables the following connections:

 An outbound internet connection to the Cloud Tiering service over port 443 (HTTPS)